What do the clubs say they stand for?

 Aside from the colours and the nickname, the subconscious desire to be criminals came with an obsession with statistics, much like a Convict counting the days of his sentence, thinking of the date they will be released or counting the money they have stolen.
-Encounter a Port supporter when the club first entered the AFL in and they would inevitably cite figures asserting that, from 1870 to 1997, Port Adelaide created a record of success that is somewhat of a statistical improbability.
-It won 34 SANFL premierships and after almost 2500 games, it had notched up a 72.6% win ratio.
+Encounter a Port supporter when the club first entered the AFL in and they would inevitably cite figures asserting that, from 1870 to 1997, Port Adelaide created a record of success that was somewhat of a statistical improbability.
+Specifically, the club won 34 SANFL premierships and after almost 2500 games, it had notched up a 72.6% win ratio.
 The club had never finished lower than seventh, and had only been out of the finals 12 times.

 Of course, to Victorians these statistics meant nothing because they argued that their league, the VFL, was of a superior standard.
-Port Adelaide's boasting was nothing more than a small fish thinking it was big time in a small pond.
+Port Adelaide's boasting was nothing more than a small time hustler wishing he could play with the big boys.
 In some respects, it was a hollow insult considering that interstate matches often resulted in the SANFL team emerging triumphant, thus giving credence to the argument that the SANFL title was more worthy than the VFL title.

-Although the VFL and SANFL might have been a comparable standard for most of the 20th century, in the 1970s the VFL's superior financial backing had them poaching the best footballers Australia wide.
+Although the VFL and SANFL might have been a comparable standard for most of the 20th century, in the 1970s the VFL's superior financial backing had them stealing the best footballers Australia wide.
 After the VFL expanded into the AFL in the 80s, there was no doubt that the AFL was the future.
 If Port's claims of national supremacy were to have any legitimacy, then it would have to prove itself in the toughest league in the land.